July 09, 2020

 The tag sly

-is HTL specific and it is normally used where we just want to test some condition.
+is HTL specific, and it is normally used when we want to test some condition.

 <sly data-sly-list="${currentPage.parent.listChildren}">